Nucleation phenomena and extreme vulnerability of spatial k-core systems: Results

 In summary, the type of phase transition at different characteristic lengths is determined by the nature of spontaneous fluctuations following the node removals in the system.
 For links of short lengths, these fluctuations only act locally, creating progressively all sizes of gaps in a typical fractal fashion.
 When the characteristic lengths of $\zeta$ are very long, the system fails uniformly, since any node removal can impact nodes at any distance.
 In the intermediate range, a spontaneous emergence of a localized hole which eventually consumes the entire system leads to a rapid system disintegration, with clear features of a first-order transition.

 \textbf{The dynamic process of critical cascading failure}.
 In the previous section, we described how the value of $\zeta$ controls the type of transition and indicated that there exist two distinct mechanisms that can lead to discontinuous transitions when $\zeta>\zeta_c$.
-In this section, we focus on studying and quantitatively demonstrating these mechanisms that yield the cascading failure process for $\zeta=10$ and for $\zeta=100$, both at and near the criticality (Fig.~\ref{fig:3}).
-Here, we remove a fraction $1-p$ of nodes as a starting point, similar to Figs.~\ref{fig:1}(b) and (c), and then follow the evolving giant connected component $P_{\infty}(t)$ in each iteration (time step), see Figs.~3(a) and (b).
-To clearly differentiate between the two dynamical processes, besides following the giant component we also track the largest cluster formed by failed nodes up to the time step $t$, $P^f_\infty(t)$, in Figs.~\ref{fig:3}(c) and (d).
+In this section, we focus on studying and quantitatively demonstrating these mechanisms that yield the cascading failure process for $\zeta=7$ and for $\zeta=500$, near and far from criticality (Fig.~\ref{fig:3}).
+Here, we remove a fraction $1-p$ of nodes as a starting point, similar to Figs.~\ref{fig:1}(b) and (c), and then follow the evolving giant connected component $P_{\infty}(t)$ in each iteration (time step), see Figs.~\ref{fig:3}(a) and (b).
+Notice that `time' is only used here as a convenient artificial metric to follow the system evolution, and in principle one could assume that nodes fail immediately when their current degree falls below the k-core threshold, so that the initial node removal spontaneously leads to the final state of the system.
+However, it is convenient to define each iteration of removing nodes as a single time-step, so that we can follow the microscopic changes in the system during the k-core pruning process and we can identify the microscopic mechanism which drives the system to this final steady state.

+To clearly differentiate between the two dynamical processes for $\zeta \geq \zeta_c$, besides following the giant component we also track the largest cluster formed by failed nodes up to the time step $t$, $P^f_\infty(t)$, in Figs.~\ref{fig:3}(c) and (d).
 We also monitor the branching factor, $\eta_t$ defined as the ratio between failure sizes at two successive time steps $t$ and $t-1$ in Figs.~\ref{fig:3}(e) and (f).